 You will be provided with solar glasses to watch the eclipse safely, as well as a picnic lunch with local wine at the viewing point.
-Our eclipse expert Stuart Clark will also be on hand to talk you through proceedings.
+Our eclipse expert Colin Stuart will also be on hand to talk you through proceedings.

 The moon will start to make away across the sun at around 3.30pm, with totality at about 4.30pm which will last from about 2 minutes and 18 seconds.
 The moon’s journey will be complete just before sunset at about 5.45pm.

 What better way to experience it than on a Wendy Wu tour?